Frequently Asked Questions

 Please see the Vice President for Research Office Keep Researching webpage for more information on the impact of COVID-19 on research programs at CSU.

 As a supervisor, what should I do if one of my employees is exposed to COVID-19?

-For supervisors, this guide posted to the CSU coronavirus website has information on what to do if an employee is exposed or tests positive for COVID-19.
+For supervisors, the “Addressing exposure and illness” page on the COVID-19 website has information on what to do if an employee is exposed or tests positive for COVID-19.